ArataKagan/data-analysis-nd/Project_06/README.md

 <h1>Data Visualization Project with Tableau</h1>

 In this project, I will create an explanatory data visualization with Tableau from a flight delay data set.
-My aim for this project is to communicate a clear finding or that  highlights relationships or patterns in a data set.
+Main objectives are O'Hare, San Francisco and Atlanta Int'l Airports in 2018.
+My aim for this project is to communicate a clear finding or that highlights relationships or patterns in a data set.<br>
-This project examins airport delays for O'Hare, San Francisco and Atlanta Int'l Airports in 2018. <br>

 The data set is obtained from the <a href='https://www.transtats.bts.gov/OT_Delay/OT_DelayCause1.asp'>Bureau of Transportation Statistics </a> website.